zedlopez/ifm/The Recipe Book.md

 The block giving rule is not listed in the check giving it to rules.
 ```

 If we do this, giving items to characters will have the result of moving our possessions to the other person's inventory.
-Of course, without more customization, the player may not ever be able to persuade the other character to return their possessions.
+Of course, without more customisation, the player may not ever be able to persuade the other character to return their possessions.
 [Bribery] demonstrates a scenario in which a character will accept gifts that interest them, and respond with a changed attitude to the player.

 [Barter Barter] expands further on this by allowing other characters to trade things with one another.